What is 3D Printing?

 Valplast Flexible Partial Dentures

-Valplast uses their own exclusive proprietary r.POD system to create the Valplast flexible denture clasps and flexible framework via 3D printing.
-Custom-milled multilayered poly methyl methacrylate (PMMA) denture teeth are generated separately to precisely fit the flexible denture base within edentulous spaces, eliminating the need to manually trim stock denture teeth to fit between the patient’s abutment teeth.
-Using custom-milled teeth allows for a uniform appearance while saving valuable handling time.
+Valplast uses its own exclusive proprietary system to create Valplast flexible denture frameworks that feature flexible clasps via 3D Printing.
+Milled multi-layered polymethyl methacrylate (PMMA) denture teeth are generated separately to precisely marry with the flexible denture base, eliminating the need to manually trim stock denture teeth to fit between the patient’s abutment teeth.
+Using custom-milled teeth allows for dental production with a uniform appearance while saving valuable handling time.

-Metal-free flexible Valplast partial dentures are available from Stomadent for the low cost of $346 complete with teeth.
-For additional flexible partial denture options or alternatives, see our Removable Fee Schedule.
+Metal-free flexible Valplast partial dentures are available to dentists from Stomadent for the low cost of $385, complete with teeth.
+For additional flexible partial denture options and alternatives, see our Removable Fee Schedule.

 Complete Dentures

-3D printed denture baseplates and 3D printed teeth are each custom printed individually, in their respective shades.
-Since the teeth are manufactured as one continuous unit, the teeth and baseplate components can be married with light cured resin.
-Printing or milling teeth allows denture teeth to be manufactured to exactly fit the curvature of the arch for ideal denture stability and occlusion without the need to manually modify stock denture teeth.
+3D printed denture baseplates and 3D printed teeth are each custom printed individually in their respective shades.
+Since the teeth are manufactured as one continuous unit, the teeth and baseplate components can be joined seamlessly with light-cured resin.
+Printing or milling denture teeth allows them to be manufactured to exactly fit the curvature of the arch for ideal denture stability and occlusion without the need to manually modify stock denture teeth.

-Stomadent offers a variety of denture styles with various price points beginning at $280 and up per denture.
-Not all of our dentures are manufactured via 3D printing or milling.
+Stomadent offers a variety of denture styles with various price points beginning at $218 for a single transitional/economy denture.
+Other styles made from improved resins are available at slightly higher price points, ranging up to $438 per denture for Premium Digital Dentures.
+Not all of our dentures are manufactured via 3D Printing or milling.
 Please see our Removable Denture Fee Schedule for additional information.

 Printing Wax Try-Ins